algolia/docsearch/docs/src/behavior.md

 ---

 Our JS library `docsearch.js` is a wrapper of the [autocomplete.js][1] library.
-This library will listen to keystrokes in the search input, query Algolia and displays the results in a dropdown.
+This library will listen to keystrokes in the search input, query Algolia, and display the results in a dropdown.
 Everything is already configured for you to work with DocSearch, but it also exposes configuration options you can use to go even further.